 The BCG Companies utilize coal preparation and loading facilities on their property that are owned and operated by third parties.
 The agreements covering the BCG Companies use of these facilities expire in 2016 and require minimum payment amounts should the BCG Companies fail to achieve defined throughput levels.
-These minimum amounts total \$3,960 annually for the period from December 31, 2011 to December 31, 2015 and \$2,640 in the aggregate for the period thereafter.
+These minimum amounts total \$3,960 annually for the period from January 1, 2013 to December 31, 2015 and \$2,640 in 2016.